VectorSophie/VectorSophie/README.md

 ## Languages
 English: Literally the preferred choice in many scenarios.

-Spanish: Has talked with locals in Santiago.
+Spanish: Has talked with locals on the camino de santiago.

 Chinese: Relearning(former YCT4)